 - Experiencing sore thumbs or neck discomfort from mobile device use?
-Check out these Seven Ergonomic Tips for Mobile Device Users from Liberty Mutual Insurance.
+Check out these Ways to Use Smartphones and Tablets Ergonomically from AllThingsErgo.com.

 - If you use science labs as part of your classwork, check out the Laboratory Ergonomics Tutorial.
 If you require lab accommodations, please check with your department.

 Have questions or suggestions for additions to this page?
 Contact Jane Vincent at email@example.com.